 - Lower 2 to 4 transverse processes of lumbar vertebrae.

-It’s by ventral rami of T12-L3/ L4 lumbar spinal nerves.
+- It’s supplied by ventral rami of T12-L3/ L4 lumbar spinal nerves.

 All these are as follows: